Updated on 2025-09-03 GMT+08:00

 Alarm Mode

 • Direct alarm reporting: An alarm is directly sent when the alarm condition is met.
-If you select this mode, set an interval for notification and specify whether to enable an action rule.
+If you select this mode, set an interval for notification and specify whether to enable a notification rule.

 Frequency: interval for sending alarm notifications.
 Select a desired value from the drop-down list.

-After an alarm action rule is enabled, the system sends notifications based on the associated SMN topic and message template.
-If the existing alarm action rules cannot meet your requirements, click Create Rule in the drop-down list to create one.
-For details, see Creating an Alarm Action Rule.
+After a notification rule is enabled, the system sends notifications based on the associated SMN topic and message template.
+If the existing alarm notification rules cannot meet your requirements, click Add Rule in the drop-down list to create one.
+For details about how to set a notification rule, see Creating an AOM Alarm Notification Rule.

 • Alarm noise reduction: Alarms are sent only after being processed based on noise reduction rules, preventing alarm storms.

 If you select this mode, the silence rule is enabled by default.
 You can determine whether to enable Grouping Rule as required.
 After this function is enabled, select a grouping rule from the drop-down list.
 If existing grouping rules cannot meet your requirements, click Create Rule in the drop-down list to create one.
-For details, see Creating a Grouping Rule.
+For details, see Creating an AOM Alarm Grouping Rule.

 Figure 6 Creating an alarm template